 • Hydrogen: Only includes the manufacturing of hydrogen electrolyzers to produce electric hydrogen.

-• Minerals: Includes extraction as well as separation and processing of cobalt, lithium, manganese, graphite, and nickel.
+• Minerals: Includes extraction as well as separation and processing of cobalt, lithium, manganese, graphite, nickel, and uranium.
 We track approved mining projects that are past the demonstration project or feasibility test phases.

 • Solar Energy: Includes the assembly of photovoltaic solar panels and cells, manufacturing of ingots, wafers, and other components of the panels but does not include the production of silicon.
 This category also covers electrical wiring components such as inverters and cables, structural components like trackers and mounting platforms, and recycling facilities.